History & Biographies

 Beneath the City of Lights

 Everyone has heard about Paris and its architectural treasures.
 But the City of Lights has many secrets yet to be discovered.
-Indeed, under its pavement, the French capital hides megastructures that are mysterious, dangerous and unknown to the public.
+Indeed, under its pavement, the French capital hides mysterious, dangerous, and unknown megastructures.

-These underground constructions are unique and essential for the city and represented huge challenges for their builders.
+These underground constructions are unique and essential for the city and represented enormous challenges for their builders.

 A journey into the construction of Paris' foundations.